-- Upon acceptance, students need to pay a \$250 registration fee plus the \$500 deposit (Professional Conservatory) or \$250 registration plus a \$250 Deposit (Summer Program).
-This fee guarantees their place in the program. - 2) Students must return a signed letter of intent to attend along with the registration fee. - 3) Students must agree to a payment schedule set up with the school's Registrar.
+- Upon acceptance, students need to pay a \$250 registration fee plus the \$750 deposit (Professional Conservatory) or \$250 registration plus a \$500 Deposit (Summer Conservatory).
+This fee guarantees their place in the program.
+The deposit and registration fee are included in the total tuition advertised.
+Please note that students must also pay the stipulated STRF Fee that is also non-refundable. - 2) Students must return a signed letter of intent (Enrollment Agreement) to attend along with the registration fee and deposit. - 3) Students are required to pay tuition by the stipulated dates pertaining to their payment plan, which may be set up with the school's Registrar.